TrainStream/Yu-Gi-Oh-Rush-Database-English/README.md

 # Yu-Gi-Oh!
 Rush Duel Database in English
 Warning!
 AI slop!
 But it works!

-Userscript that replaces Japanese Rush Duel card/deck data on Konami Rush DB pages with English data from the hosted database exported from [Yugipedia.com](https://yugipedia.com/wiki/Yugipedia), with [Yugipedia](https://yugipedia.com/wiki/Yugipedia) itself as a fallback.
+Userscript that replaces Japanese Rush Duel card/deck data on Konami Rush DB pages with English data from from [Yugipedia.com](https://yugipedia.com/wiki/Yugipedia)

 ## Features